wlads/reefpoints/_posts/2013-03-26-concurrent-indexes-in-postgresql-for-rails-4-and-postgres_ext.md

 category: ruby
 social: true
 summary: "Prevent new indexes from locking up your tables"
-published: false
+published: true
 ---

-PostgreSQL allows you to [create your indexes concurrently](http://www.postgresguide.com/performance/indexes.html#create-index-concurrently) so that you lock your table up as the index builds.
+PostgreSQL allows you to [create your indexes concurrently](http://www.postgresguide.com/performance/indexes.html#create-index-concurrently) so that your table isn't locked as the index builds.
 This allows you to avoid taking a performance hit when adding a new index to a large table.
 Yesterday, I submitted a [pull request to Rails](https://github.com/rails/rails/pull/9923) that as merged in this